Welcome to the WellStart Coach Training Academy!

 One of the main responsibilities of a health coach is to guide the client to joining or creating supportive communities.

-Within WellStart, weaving together community by modeling openness and vulnerability and non-judgmentalism so that everyone feels as safe as possible.
+In this program, we weave together community by modeling openness and vulnerability so that everyone feels as safe as possible.

 We need to be on the same path as our clients.